Simon Katz's CV

 Process — Build Pipelines, Deployment, Devops

-I've been using DevOps approaches since 2011, with a year of AWS from 2018 to 2019.
+I've been using DevOps approaches since 2011.
 I'm not an expert, and I am keen to improve my skills in this area.

 Soft Skills